Thank you for your response

 2. Society carrying on a transport business or

 3. Society engaged in manufacturing operations with the aid of power

 whose gross total income is not more than Rs 25,000

 * ‘Consumers’ co-operative society’ means a society for the benefit of its members **

 ‘Urban consumers’ co-operative society’ means a society for the benefit of the consumers within the limits of a municipal corporation, municipality, municipal committee, notified area committee, town area or cantonment.

-If co-operative society is also eligible for profit linked deduction under Section 80HH, 80HHA, 80HHB, 80HHC, 80HHD, 80-I, 80-IA, 80J, deduction allowed under Section 80P is from gross total income after reducing deductions under these Sections.
+If a co-operative society is also eligible for profit-linked deduction under Section 80HH, 80HHA, 80HHB, 80HHC, 80HHD, 80-I, 80-IA, 80J, the deduction allowed under Section 80P is from the gross total income after reducing the deductions under these sections.